SSWConsulting/SSW.Rules.Content/rules/virus-threat-protection/rule.md

 If it is suspected that a machine has a virus, then it pays to be extra certain about possible infections.
 In that case, do the following:

-1. Run a quick scan - This scan will quickly identify and isolate threats.
+1. Run a quick scan - This scan will quickly identify and isolate threats
-2. Run a full scan - This scan takes a few hours and will do a deep check on your PC to remove problems.
+2. Run a full scan - This scan takes a few hours and will do a deep check on your PC to remove problems
 3. Once you don't need to use your PC, run an offline scan - This scan will take your PC offline to do a scan and ensures viruses can't reinfect you during the quarantine process

 ![Figure: If you suspect you are infected, run a quick scan, then a full scan and then when you don’t need to use your computer do an offline scan](defenderscanoptions.png)